pypa/pipx/docs/installation.md

 python3 -m pipx ensurepath
 ```

-## Upgrade pipx
-```
-python3 -m pip install -U pipx
-```

 ### Installation Options
 pipx's default binary location is `~/.local/bin`.
 This can be overriden with the environment variable `PIPX_BIN_DIR`.

 pipx's default virtual environment location is `~/.local/pipx`.
 This can be overridden with the environment variable `PIPX_HOME`.

+## Upgrade pipx
+```
+python3 -m pip install -U pipx
+```

+### Note: Upgrading pipx from a pre-0.15.0.0 version to 0.15.0.0 or later
+When upgrading to pipx 0.15.0.0 or above from a pre-0.15.0.0 version, you must re-install all packages to take advantage of the new persistent pipx metadata files introduced in the 0.15.0.0 release.
+These metadata files store pip specification values, injected packages, any custom pip arguments, and more in each main package's venv.

+If you have no packages installed from a VCS source and no venvs with injected packages, you can do this by running `pipx reinstall-all`

+If you have a packages installed from a VCS source or venvs with injected packages, you can reinstall packages manually using `pipx uninstall-all`, followed by `pipx install` and possibly `pipx inject`.

 ## Shell Completion
 You can easily get your shell's tab completions working by following instructions printed with this command: